Jürgen Habermas: Philosophy and social theory

-Jürgen Habermas considers his major contribution to be the development of the concept and theory of communicative reason or communicative rationality, which distinguishes itself from the rationalist tradition, by locating rationality in structures of interpersonal linguistic communication rather than in the structure of the cosmos.
+Jürgen Habermas considered his major contribution to be the development of the concept and theory of communicative reason or communicative rationality, which distinguishes itself from the rationalist tradition by locating rationality in structures of interpersonal linguistic communication.
 This social theory advances the goals of human emancipation, while maintaining an inclusive universalist moral framework.

-This framework rests on the argument called universal pragmatics—that all speech acts have an inherent telos (the Greek word for "purpose")—the goal of mutual understanding, and that human beings possess the communicative competence to bring about such understanding.
-Habermas built the framework out of the speech-act philosophy of Ludwig Wittgenstein, J. L. Austin and John Searle, the sociological theory of the interactional constitution of mind and self of George Herbert Mead, the theories of moral development of Jean Piaget and Lawrence Kohlberg, and the discourse ethics of his Frankfurt colleague and fellow student Karl-Otto Apel.
+This framework rests on the argument called universal pragmatics—that all speech acts have an inherent telos—the goal of mutual understanding, and that human beings possess the communicative competence to bring about such understanding.
+Habermas built the framework out of the speech-act philosophy of J. L. Austin and John Searle, transformational grammar of Noam Chomsky, formal semantics of Gottlob Frege and Michael Dummett, intentionalist semantics of Paul Grice, use theory of meaning of Ludwig Wittgenstein, hermeneutics of Wilhelm Dilthey and Hans-Georg Gadamer, transcendental pragmatics of Karl-Otto Apel and inferential semantics of Robert Brandom.

 Habermas's works resonate within the traditions of Kant and the Enlightenment and of democratic socialism through his emphasis on the potential for transforming the world and arriving at a more humane, just, and egalitarian society through the realization of the human potential for reason, in part through discourse ethics.
-While Habermas has stated that the Enlightenment is an "unfinished project," he argues it should be corrected and complemented, not discarded.
+While Habermas has stated that the Enlightenment is an "unfinished project", he argues it should be corrected and complemented, not discarded.
 In this he distances himself from the Frankfurt School, criticizing it, as well as much of postmodernist thought, for excessive pessimism, radicalism, and exaggerations.
+Due to Habermas's break with critical theory's original negative assessment of capitalism, Gordon Finlayson considers him a member of the first-generation Starnberg School rather than second-generation Frankfurt School.

 Within sociology, Habermas's major contribution was the development of a comprehensive theory of societal evolution and modernization focusing on the difference between communicative rationality and rationalization on one hand and strategic/instrumental rationality and rationalization on the other.
-This includes a critique from a communicative standpoint of the differentiation-based theory of social systems developed by Niklas Luhmann, a student of Talcott Parsons.
+This includes a critique from a communicative standpoint of the differentiation-based theory of social systems developed by Niklas Luhmann.